 It's important to know what to do if a power cut happens.
 And if you have electrical medical equipment, it's even more important you're prepared.

 There are a few different things you should do to prepare for a power cut if you rely on electrical medical equipment.
+You'll find details below of how you can prepare.

 If you agree, we'll also let your network operator know you need electricity for the medical equipment you're using.